 At the airport

 - Britannia Hotel, Dronningens gt.
-5 (temporarily closed)
+5 (unknown state after re-opening)

 - Credo, Ørjaveita 4 (partially organic gourmet restaurant)